eddie-96/birthdays/README.md

 ## About

-I develped this project as part of a lab for CS50x, an introduction to computer science and the art of programming.
+I developed this project as part of a lab for CS50x, an introduction to computer science and the art of programming.